Large-Scale Cilium Tuning Guide

 enabled: true

 This feature was introduced in cilium 1.11 and is still Beta in 1.19.
-Validate thoroughly in a test cluster before enabling in production.
-Stable tracking: cilium/cilium#31904.
+We recommend thorough verification in a test cluster before using it in production.
+Track Stable progress: cilium/cilium#31904.

 2. Enable APF Rate Limiting